felipebasurto/CashLens/README.md

 ## Contribution

 Contributions to CashLens are very welcome!
-Whether it's bug reports, code improvements, new features, or expanding the dataset, your input is highly valuable to us.
+Whether it's bug reports, code improvements, new features, or expanding the dataset, your input is highly valuable to me.
 Please feel free to open an issue or a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Support